wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 selected for replacement).
 The eviction entry contains both the old and the new address (i.e., the address contained in the event object).

+Although this just seems identical to the eviction path of L1 and non-L1 inclusive caches, non-inclusive cache also inserts the pair (old address, new address) (local variable `evictpair`) into its data member, `evictionType_`, which is a map type whose boolean value indicates whether the eviction is for directory entry for data entry (`true` for directory entry, and `false` for data entry).
+This data member will be useful in `handleNULLCMD()` to determine whether an eviction request is for directory or data, since they both have the same event type, namely, `NULLCMD`.